For the average person who wants to lose weight

 What if I crave sweets?

-Eat them, but limit their amount, don't eat until you're full, and reduce with an equal amount of calories the rest of the food that you eat (but not from the ones which contain uncooked fiber).
+Eat them, but limit their amount, don't eat until you're full, and reduce with an equal amount of calories the rest of the food that you eat.

 If you were to abstain from eating sweets, you would increase the probability that you would simply drop your new eating habits and start eating without limits again.

 It's important to eat the way that you can sustain for the rest of your life.

 How late should I eat before going to sleep?

 If possible, eat with at least 4 hours before going to sleep.
 It has been observed that as the usual sleep time approaches, the metabolism slows down and this favors the deposition of calories as fat.

 Should I eat a lot of food fewer times a day, or little food more times a day?

 This is not so simple.
 If you eat a lot of food at a time, your stomach would get used to being expanded and would therefore allow more food in the future, that is, you would feel satiation with a longer delay.

 On the other hand, every time you eat, you start a metabolic process which tells your brain to continue to eat until satiation.
 This means that you might find yourself having difficulties in stopping from eating.